 I was surprised to see a lot of foreigners.
 I believe Negros Oriental is now always in the itinerary of those traveling south of Cebu.
 If you move around and outside Dumaguete, it is common to see a lot of expats.
 I’m seeing the future: Dumaguete will be the most favored city of expats in the Philippines.
 It’s not hard to tell.
 Visit to experience it!

-On my first night, I stayed at Flying Fish Hostel which I booked on Traveloka.
+On my first night, I stayed at Flying Fish Hostel.
 I got a private superior room.
 It had the basic amenities, but it was clean.
 The air-conditioned unit had a low bed and a private bathroom with hot and cold shower.

 The design of the hostel is unique.
 The rooms are unpainted.
 The main area looks like an old house surrounded by tall trees.
 Service was top notch, and the members of the staff were friendly and accommodating whenever I needed help.